 Now, the good news is, as I reported last night, the Justice Department has recovered them.

-The bad news is, from my perspective, is now the Justice Department wants to screen those texts uh before they turn them over to Congress.
+The bad news is, from my perspective, is now the Justice Department wants to screen those texts before they turn them over to Congress.

-I think we deserve to see just how about just release them all?
+I think we deserve to see it.

 How about show the American people the truth?

-I mean, this is a guy, you gotta remember here, they hate Donald Trump F. Trump.
+You've got to remember here, they hate Donald Trump, F. Trump.

-And then you've got them discussing how this is again, Peter Strzok is literally exonerating and writing an exoneration letter for Hillary Clinton and the email server scandal with James Comey before they ever investigate the case and the main players involved in that case.
+And then you've got them discussing how this is, again, Peter Strzok is literally exonerating and writing an exoneration letter for Hillary Clinton and the email server scandal with James Comey before they ever investigate the case and the main players involved in that case.

 They put in and they took out.

-And remember, they also talked about the fact that foreign entities, foreign intelligence agencies, that they captured all of that classified top secret and special access program information.
+And remember, they also talked about the fact that foreign entities, foreign intelligence agencies, that they captured all of that classified, top secret, and special access program information.

-In other words, national security of the United States of America was compromised because Hillary Clinton didn't want her emails looked at, which was a violation of law from the get-go, and then mishandling the classification process.
+In other words, national security of the United States of America was compromised because Hillary Clinton didn't want her emails looked at, which was a violation of law from the get-go.

-And then it get wor gets worse.
+And then it gets worse.

-The cover up is always worse than the crime.
+The cover-up is always worse than the crime.

-Then she was asked the infamous question by Ed Henry of Fox News.
+And she was asked the infamous question by Ed Henry of Fox News.

 Did you wipe the server clean?

-Did you wipe this over?
+Did you wipe the server?

-Like with a cloth or something?
+What, like with a cloth or something?

 No.